-Originally from Cooper City, Florida, Stephanie is a graduate student at the University of Central Florida (UCF) and will graduate with her Master’s Degree in Communication Sciences and Disorders December 2020.
-She received her Bachelor’s degree in Communication Sciences and Disorders, with a minor in Exceptional Student Education, at UCF in December of 2018.
-Immediately thereafter, in January of 2019, she began her graduate studies.
-While in school, Stephanie has worked in various settings, all of which she has enjoyed.
-In addition to being a Teaching Assistant for an undergraduate Intro to Computers course for the last 5 years, during her undergraduate studies, she worked as a Preschool teacher at a K-8 school in downtown Orlando.
+Stephanie, MA, CFY- SLP, is originally from Cooper City, Florida.
+She received her Master’s Degree & Bachelor’s degree in Communication Sciences and Disorders, with a minor in Exceptional Student Education.
+Stephanie has worked in various settings, all of which she has enjoyed.
+In addition to being a Teaching Assistant for an undergraduate Intro to Computers course for 5 years, during her undergraduate studies, she worked as a Preschool teacher at a K-8 school in downtown Orlando.
 After starting her graduate studies, and gaining experiences in a child care and classroom setting, she left the preschool to gain experiences in an adult setting as an in-home caregiver.
 Here, she discovered the values of helping and assisting adults in regaining their independence.

 During her graduate studies, Stephanie’s clinical experiences include many.
 She has provided speech and language therapy to children and adults at UCF’s Communication Disorders clinic, at the Beyond Therapy Clinic in Hunter’s Creek, FL, at a United Cerebral Palsy school in Pine Hills, FL, and for Lake Como Elementary School’s Deaf and Hard of Hearing program.
 Although she enjoyed every experience she has gained, her favorite clinical experience was providing cognitive-communicative therapy to individuals with various types of Dementia, Aphasia, and cognitive impairments for the First United Methodist Church’s Brain Fitness Academy program, alongside Dr. Debra Edgar.